 2. There are additional restrictions on IOLTA accounts.
 IOLTA accounts must be maintained in this Commonwealth, in an insured bank, savings and loan association, or credit union.
 Mass.
 R. Prof. C. 1.15(e)(1).
 In addition, IOLTA accounts, must be in a financial institution that has certified to be in compliance with the July 26, 2006 IOLTA Guidelines.
 These Guidelines call for attorneys to place their IOLTA accounts in financial institutions which earn the same interest generally available to similarly situated non-IOLTA customers at the same financial institution.

-3. Almost 200 institutions are in full compliance and available to hold IOLTA accounts.
-The Board maintains a list of these institutions, which can be viewed by clicking here.
-(Adobe Acrobat required.)
+3. Over 150 institutions are in full compliance and available to hold IOLTA accounts.
+The Massachusetts IOLTA Committee maintains a list of these institutions on their website, which can be viewed by clicking here.

 Board of Bar Overseers